- Table of Content

 The category structure is based on spend/procurement data, i.e. transaction data from the ERP system.
 On a general basis, more detailed data provides more possibilities for classifying spend.

 The available data varies from business to business.
 As a minimum, all companies have data at the invoice level, while some companies have article level data (typically for direct spend).
 Manufacturing, industrial and retail companies, as well as public companies, more often than not have article data easily available.
 Please note that even "limited" invoice-level data provides critical procurement insights.

 There are several ways to classify the spend data into the different categories ("classification rules").
 The different options will depend on the degree of detail in the data.
 It is most common to classify spend by using accounting or supplier information, or article information if this data is available, e.g. article names and products or services codes.

 Sykehusinnkjøp HF, for example, has created a category structure by using UNSPSC, a taxonomy for products and services.
-You can find their category structure here.
+You can find their category structure here (page in Norwegian).